Thai Thoughts and Anecdotes Part 280

 Rodney: How can it have gone so wrong?

 Dana: Simple–you made the same mistake that scientists make every day.
 You assumed all the evidence was in.
-Just like scientists, you made private decisions and public statements (marriage) based on the erroneous supposition that all the evidence was in.
+Just like scientists, you made private decisions and public statements (marriage) based on the erroneous supposition that all the

 Rodney: Oh . . .